endor/kettu/README.md

 * kjg for all the work on the transmission web client and help.
 * lenalena for introducing proper jspec testing to this project.
 * kastigar for adding predefined locations.
+* viveksjain and Shadow6363 for keyboard shortcuts and how numbers are displayed.
 * currency.io for their easy way of adding the app to the homescreen.

 ## Screenshot